hotdonkey/data_science/Projecy_8/README.md

 [6.
 Conclusion](README.md#Conclusion)

 ### Project description
-TimeSeries prediction model based on Ghana GDP data.
+TimeSeries prediction model based on LME/Westmetall datasets.

 :arrow_up:[To the table of content](README.md#Table_of_content)

 ### What case are we trying to solve?
-TimeSeries prognosis for Ghana GDP on 3 years forward.
+TimeSeries prognosis for LME/Westmetall 90 days ahead.

 **Task conditions:**
 Dataset prepared for modelling.

 **Quality metrics**
-RMSE, visual estimation.
+MAE, RMSE, MAPE, visual estimation.

 **What do we practice**
 Everything from statsmodels module and beyond.